abellizzi1/StudentToolsProject/README.md

 ## Features Accessible As a Guest
 ### Notes
 Guests are able to create notes and they will be automatically saved on-change.
-For desktop users, they save to local storage, but for mobile users, they are only saved in the current session.
+They are saved to local storage for both desktop and mobile users.
 ![Notes Page](https://github.com/abellizzi1/StudentToolsProject/blob/main/README-pics/NotesPage.png)

 ### Tasks
 Guests can create tasks with a title, description, and deadline to keep track of what they have to do.
-Similar to the Notes tool, they will be saved to local storage for desktop users, but only saved in the current session for mobile users.
+Similar to the Notes tool, they will be saved to local storage for desktop and mobile users.
 ![Tasks Page](https://github.com/abellizzi1/StudentToolsProject/blob/main/README-pics/TasksPage.png)